mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert/sandbox_cert_c_spas.md

 1. Associate Student 4 with this StudentProgramAssociation
 2. Change the gifted talented participation code to 'Full-time services'

-**Note:** As of summer 2022, our Ed-Fi API implementation does not allow the same student to be submitted in multiple gifted & talented programs, at the same school, with the same start date.
+**Note:** This implementation does not allow the same student to be submitted in multiple gifted & talented programs at the same school with the same start date.
 If you have a need to describe associate a student to multiple gifted & talented programs, an acceptable workaround is to use multiple records with a slight offset in the begin date.
-We are aware this is less than ideal and are investigating a solution.

 ## Resource: StudentADSISProgramAssociation
 **Description**